What is Social Franchising?

 Four organizations launched SBS in their communities within two months of the first workshop — including Kesho Kenya, a nonprofit focused on children’s educational empowerment in Kilifi, on the coast of Kenya.
 Coaching and confidence-building “have always been the elusive piece in business trainings for underprivileged communities,” says Evans Odhiambo, executive director of Kesho Kenya.
 “We are glad to be sharing that with our people.”

 For NGOs like Kesho Kenya, social franchise opportunities make it easier to deploy tested, effective models with the potential to magnify returns on existing programs and investments.
-For example, it costs around $1,000 to fund one year of schooling for an African child.
-That same investment could send three mothers to SBS, where 98 percent of graduates have children enrolled in school.
+For example, it can cost around $1,000 to fund one year of schooling for an African child.
+That same investment could send three mothers through SBS so they can pay tuition for their children now and into the future.
 Considering that African women care for an average of five dependents, it’s easy to see how impact can multiply for NGOs looking to leverage lean budgets to make the greatest impact possible.

 After becoming certified, NGOs gain access to the SBS network, a peer-sharing platform geared toward improving the model and building best practices through 1:1 collaboration.
 “We know innovation comes from all over,” Hibbard says.
 “It’s not just one-way — from us to our partners — it will come from partners to us as well.”

-NGO partners now deliver the SBS curriculum in seven African countries.
-The model has already impacted 52,000 women and their families, and SBS plans to grow rapidly over the next decade — first throughout Africa, then in Asia and Latin America — in pursuit of its ultimate goal.
+NGO partners now deliver the SBS curriculum in seven African countries, and over the next four years will help lift over 52,000 women and children out of poverty.
+SBS plans to grow rapidly over the next decade — first throughout Africa, then in Asia and Latin America — in pursuit of its ultimate goal.
 “At the end of the day, what I care about is 1 million women and 5 million children getting out of poverty,” Hibbard says.
 “I don’t care if it’s all SBS or BeadforLife — it’s not so much about the name.
 It’s about people changing their lives.”

 Street Business School’s mission to ignite entrepreneurial potential in 1 million women is powered by the generous support of individuals and funding partners.
 Philanthropic support for SBS is an investment in the future of hardworking women.
 By learning to start successful businesses, women can exponentially increase their income, send their children to school, and invest in better housing and healthcare for their families.
 “Our data shows that the women who complete our program go from an average income of $1.35 a day to $4.90 a day,” says CEO Devin Hibbard.
 “So, it’s not just that women are feeling good about themselves — although they are — it’s that the knowledge they need to start a business is lifting them out of poverty.”
 Want to be a part of the movement?
-Click here to learn more about how your donation can make a difference in the lives of women around the world.Other Blog Posts >
+Find out more about how you can get involved!Other Blog Posts >